mrpeerat/mrpeerat.github.io/_pages/about.md

 Contact and Collaboration
 ======
 - I'm mostly working on SEA languages models and benchmarks: safety in AI, encoder and decoder models, and generalization benchmarks (i.e., out-of-domain or low-resource languages).
 And, if you're looking for a collaborator on these topics, feel free to contact me at peerat(at)aisingapore.org
 - AI Singapore is also looking for an intern, an engineer, or a researcher who is passionate about large language models, especially SEA LLMs.
-Feel free to contact me with your CV.
+Feel free to contact me and attach your CV to the email as well.

 News (2025)
 ======